-Have you ever noticed how inaccessible your community is? do you find it difficult to walk around the shops with a pushchair, walking aid or use a wheelchair?
+Have you ever noticed how inaccessible your community is?
+Do you find it difficult to walk around the shops with a pushchair, walking aid or use a wheelchair?
 If you haven’t found this to be a problem, then I am sure that you are in the minority.
-Despite there being a change in legislation to improve the access to public spaces, this remains a daily problem for many people.
+Despite there being a change in legislation to improve access to public spaces, this remains a daily problem for many people.

 - Why should a wheelchair user have to enter a building by the backdoor?